 Paris has 2 major airports, Charles de Gaulle and Orly both about 10km away from the city center, and a smaller one, Beauvais airport, about 60km away and mainly used by low-cost airlines.
 Charles de Gaulle and Orly are connected to Paris by the RER trains (a ticket costs about 10€).

 There are many bus routes going from and to Paris and the costs are usually low.
-Buses are a great option if saving money comes first and if flying isn't an option. and are popular coach services options.
+If saving money comes first and if flying isn't an option, you can travel by bus. and are popular coach services options.

 Taxis are not allowed to directly pick up passengers near airports, queues are dedicated to this, look for the nearest one.